cbe453/arc-plato-shell/_episodes/04-wildcards-pipes.md

 {: .output}

 Now we have a whole bunch of example files in our directory.
-For this example we are going to learn a new command that tells us how long a file is: `wc`. `wc -l file` tells us the length of a file in lines.
+For this example we are going to learn a new command that can be used to count different features in a file: `wc`. `wc -l file` tells us the number of lines in a file. `wc` can also be used to count the number of words, characters and bytes in a file.

 ```
 $ wc -l dmel-all-r6.19.gtf